Latest News & Articles About Personal Injury Attorney

 If you are operating a motor vehicle in Florida , it is required to have insurance.
 One type of coverage you are required to carry is Personal Injury Protection (PIP).
 PIP coverage is there to pay for your medical treatment up to $10,000, at a rate of 80% as the bills come in.
 This is partly where the concept of “no-fault” comes in: Even if the wreck is not your fault, YOUR auto insurance company will pay your initial medical expenses, up to $10,000, minus the deductible.
 This bothers and confuses some people.
 They’ll say, “Why should my company have to do anything; It was his fault!”
 Well, that is because under Florida ‘s No-fault Act, your company is required to pay up to the first $10,000.00 of your medical expenses that are accident related.

 UPDATE AS OF 2013: This section used to be far longer, as the basics of PIP Coverage had not changed for many years.
 That changed as of January 1, 2013, due to radical changes to the Florida PIP Statute.
-In general, here are some major changes as to persons injured in an automobile accident:
+In general, here are some major changes as to automobile accident injured persons:

 1. All benefits may be forfeited if medical treatment (called “Initial Services) is not sought within 14 days from the date of accident;